Folkwise-io/spoc-evaluation-framework/framework.md

 ### Jobs that fit this archetype

+* Junior software developer
+* QA Automation Engineer
+* Technical business analysis

 ### Common jobs given to this archetype that actually don't fit them

+* Non-technical roles
+* Generalist roles
+* Project manager
+* Dev manager
+* Product manager

 ------

 ##  Careerist :office:

+The vast majority of software developers are Careerists.
+They understand the various tools of their specific industry or language, and might even know many popular libraries in their ecosystem, but they have not put in the effort to learn the culture and community surrounding those tools (although they might look up tutorials and examples on a near-daily basis).

+Careerists make excellent intermediate developers, QA Engineering professionals and long-term hires.
+They are professional software developers, but tend not to be overly passionate about the craft of development.

 ### Traits